Parrondo's paradox: Resolving the paradox

 The role of $M$ now comes into sharp focus.
 It serves solely to induce a dependence between Games A and B, so that a player is more likely to enter states in which Game B has a positive expectation, allowing it to overcome the losses from Game A. With this understanding, the paradox resolves itself: The individual games are losing only under a distribution that differs from that which is actually encountered when playing the compound game.
 In summary, Parrondo's paradox is an example of how dependence can wreak havoc with probabilistic computations made under a naive assumption of independence.
 A more detailed exposition of this point, along with several related examples, can be found in Philips and Feldman.

-A simplified example

-For a simpler example of how and why the paradox works, again consider two games Game A and Game B, this time with the following rules: